 Medi-Cal, however, will pay for a nursing home only when it is "medically necessary."
 California defines medically necessary as "when it is reasonable and necessary to protect life, to prevent significant illness or significant disability, or to alleviate severe pain."
 For Medi-Cal to pay for a nursing home stay, your treating physician must prescribe a nursing home for you because you either need the continual, round-the-clock availability of skilled nursing care or what's called "intermediate care."
-Skilled nursing care includes things like giving injections, inserting or replacing catheters, changing wound dressings, feeding through a gastric tube, and treating bed sores.
+Skilled nursing care includes things like giving injections, inserting or replacing catheters, changing wound dressings, feeding through a gastric tube, and treating bedsores.
 Intermediate care means a protective and supportive environment with "observation on an ongoing intermittent basis to abate health deterioration."
 To determine whether you need at least an intermediate "level of care" (LOC), Medi-Cal will do an LOC assessment that looks at your limitations in your activities of daily living (ADLs), cognitive function, and physical function and your need for help with medication and treatments.

 If you need a health care aide or nurse only for one or two things a day, then Medi-Cal may find that a nursing home stay is not medically necessary, because you could get these services on an outpatient basis or by a home health provider.
 In essence, your doctor must find that your health is at risk if you do not have access to skilled nursing or intermediate care.

 If you already qualify for Medi-Cal, then your Medicaid coverage includes nursing home care if you need it.
 Groups of people who automatically qualify for Medi-Cal include SSI recipients, participants in the CalWORKs (California's Temporary Assistance to Needy Families) program, individuals enrolled in California's refugee programs, and children in its foster care system.

 If you do not already qualify for Medi-Cal, you might be eligible if you have little income.
-Thanks to the Affordable Care Act (ACA), the income limit for Medi-Cal now works out to 138% of the Federal Poverty Level (FPL).
-That is about $16,150 for an individual and $22,715 for a couple.
+Due to the Affordable Care Act (ACA), the income limit for Medi-Cal now works out to 138% of the Federal Poverty Level (FPL) in California.
+In 2019, that was $17,236 for an individual ($1,436 per month) and $23,336 for a couple ($1,945 per month).